This post was originally published in 2012 and re-posted in July 2015 to mark the 46th anniversary of Apollo 11’s moon landing.

 “A few seconds later, Neil transmitted, ‘Houston, Tranquility Base here.
 The Eagle has landed.’ ”

-“Literally,” Duke said this week from his home in New Braunfels, Texas, “we were holding our breath.”
+“Literally,” Duke said, “we were holding our breath.”

 Which may explain Duke’s response at mission control, one of the most memorable voice bytes from anyone associated with the space program.